George Cruikshank: Sociopolitical caricatures and illustrations

 His first major work was Pierce Egan's Life in London (1821) in which the characters Tom and Jerry, two 'men about town' visit various London locations and taverns to enjoy themselves and carouse.
 This was followed by The Comic Almanack (1835–1853) and Omnibus (1842).
 Cruikshank gained notoriety with his political prints that attacked the royal family and leading politicians.
-In 1820 he received a royal bribe of £100 for a pledge "not to caricature His Majesty" (George IV of the United Kingdom) "in any immoral situation".
+In 1820 he received a royal bribe of £100 for a pledge "not to caricature His Majesty" (George IV) "in any immoral situation".
 His work included a personification of England named John Bull who was developed from about 1790 in conjunction with other British satirical artists such as James Gillray, and Thomas Rowlandson.